MikeRow/BananoPHP/README.md

 ## How can I support?

 - Contributing to the code by developing the [planned features](https://github.com/mikerow/php4nano/wiki/roadmap)
-- Sending funds or delegating your weight to [nano_1mikerow9bqzyqo4ejra6ugr1srerq1egwmacerquch3dz1wry7mkrz4768m](https://mynano.ninja/account/mikerow)
+- Sending funds or delegating your weight to [my representative](https://mynano.ninja/account/mikerow)